 1- by offering a sample edit using track changes the author can evaluate my performance

-2- reading the first five pages as mentioned above, I can evaluate the estimated time and level of edit the manuscript may require.
+2- reading the first three pages as mentioned above, I can evaluate the estimated time and level of edit the manuscript may require.

 How far in advance should I book you?